ejgdev/blog-posts-react-redux/README.md

-# Youtube Services with ReactJS.
+# Blog Posts with ReactJS and Redux.

 This is a Blog Posts app, is made with ReactJS and Redux.